EU plans action for minors on Greek islands

 Greece has in the past been accused of mistreating minors as well.

-Human Rights Watch in a 2016 report accused Greece of keeping minors seeking asylum prison-like conditions for weeks and months.
+Human Rights Watch in a 2016 report accused Greece of keeping minors seeking asylum in prison-like conditions for weeks and months.